OneCodeMan/deutsch-notizen/lessons/lesson04.md

 (I am surrounded only by English)

-**Ich bin nur von Menschen umgeben, die English sprechen** (I am surrounded only by people who speak people)
+**Ich bin nur von Menschen umgeben, die English sprechen** (I am surrounded only by people who speak English)

 **Ich war im Sommer in Berlin**
 (I was in Berlin in the summer)